Year

 Feb

-On 2 February, Captain Richard Browne wrote to the Admiralty requesting, that as Captain Harris was 'desirous to change with me for the Assistance, the Hazardous being bound for Virginia and I have some business there', they be allowed to change.
+On 2 February, Captain Richard Browne wrote to the Admiralty requesting, that as Captain Harris was 'desirous to change with me for the

 Captain's log of 4 February shows that 'ye Officers of ye Yard' without their orders, would not take the ship into docks.